Global Health Studies

 Local Health is Global Health

 There are many ways for GHS students to support local and global organizations that are working for health equity.
-GHS students intern and volunteer with organizations, such as Proteus, Grow: Johnson County, the UI Mobile Clinic, the UI Student Wellness, Center for Worker Justice of Eastern Iowa, IC Compassion, and Johnson County Public Health.
+GHS students intern and volunteer with organizations, such as Proteus, Grow: Johnson County, the UI Food Pantry, the UI Mobile Clinic, UI Student Wellness, the Center for Worker Justice of Eastern Iowa, IC Compassion, and Johnson County Public Health.
 Additionally, as part of the GHS capstone and certificate curricula, students have collaborated with community organizations such as Haiti Community Health Initiative, the World Food Prize Foundation, and the Special Olympics.

 Faculty Research and Outreach